PeterSommerlad/CPPCourseExpert/exercises/exercise01/README.md

 The only template parameter of your DynArray class should be the element type.

-Note: if you do not have the boost libraries installed, use my header only counter iterator library available as [range_counter.h](https://github.com/PeterSommerlad/CPPCourseAdvanced/raw/main/exercises/exercise05/solution/range_counter.h) or as
-[full PSRangeCounter repository](https://github.com/PeterSommerlad/PSRangeCounter) (you'd only need to copy `range_counter.h`)
+Note:This test uses my header only counter iterator library available as [range_counter.h](range_counter.h) or as [full PSRangeCounter repository](https://github.com/PeterSommerlad/PSRangeCounter) (you'd only need to copy `range_counter.h`)

 A almost identical exercise is also part of the C++ Advanced training.
 The following text is given there (the unit tests asked for are provided here for you):